The Best Myanmar Itinerary In 2 Weeks

 Next up is another must-do, a visit to the lavish Mandalay Palace.
 Then, lunch at Min Thiha tea shop.

-Discover the grandeur of the second holiest places in the country, Mahamuni Pagoda or Maha Myat Muni Pagoda.
+Discover the grandeur of the second holiest place in the country, Mahamuni Pagoda or Maha Myat Muni Pagoda.

-Then it’s one last meal in Mandalay before you had back to your hotel to pack up your bags for another overnight bus trip to Kalaw.
+Then it’s one last meal in Mandalay before you go back to your hotel to pack up your bags for another overnight bus trip to Kalaw.

 Settle down at your chosen accommodation.

-Kalaw is the jumping board of avid trekkers aiming to go to Inle Lake.
+Kalaw is the jumping board for avid trekkers aiming to go to Inle Lake.

 If you wish to trek all the way to Inle, you have to allow for two additional days on your Myanmar travel itinerary.